 by Cllr Solly Msimanga – DA Gauteng Premier Candidate

-This is ironic as they are marching against their own government that implemented e-tolls without consulting the people of Gauteng.
+This is one of many broken promises made by the failing ANC government that has implemented e-tolls without consulting the people of Gauteng.